sludgerick/dayzexp/README.md

 ## what this repository does for you

-On startup the container checks if all server files are up to date and download via `steamcmd` if needed.
+On startup the container checks if all server files are up to date and downloads it via `steamcmd` if needed.
 This adds +45s to the container boot time.

 ### initialization